Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 This isn’t new, nor does it directly reduce AI bias, but we also try — and encourage businesses — to not over-rely on face recognition technology (or any single technology, for that matter), as we’re mindful of its limitations.

-When we do use face matching, we have processes in place to mitigate risks (for example, pairing it with strict extractions or manual reviews).
-But more importantly, we’re also constantly researching, implementing, and encouraging businesses who use our platform to apply other reliable verification signals that aren’t as biased against skin tones, such as keystroke biometrics, voice biometrics, device signals, and behavioral signals.
+When we do use face matching, we have processes in place to offer our business customers the ability to mitigate risks (for example, pairing it with strict extractions or manual reviews).
+But more importantly, we’re also constantly researching, implementing, and encouraging businesses who use our platform to apply other reliable verification signals that aren’t as biased against skin tones, such as keystroke, voice, device signals, and behavioral signals.

-Biometric verification is just one part of the puzzle, so we can’t rely solely on biometrics (someone’s age, skin tone, etc.) to tell the story of whether someone is who they say they are.
-There's so much more than just a face that makes us who we are, which is why we recommend taking a holistic approach to identity and making biometrics just one part of the equation.
+Face verification is just one part of the puzzle.
+Businesses shouldn’t rely solely on face matching to tell the story of whether someone is who they say they are.
+We’re so much more than a face; that’s why we recommend taking a holistic approach to identity and making selfies just one part of the equation.

 Humanizing online identity

-Moving forward, we plan to regularly assess our processes to continue ensuring the AI we use is as accurate and equitable as possible.
-Together with our commitment to adhere to industry best practices, we strive to eliminate bias against minorities and ethnicities, contributing to the realization of true equal opportunity and a more human internet.
+Moving forward, we will continue to regularly assess our models and processes to continue ensuring the AI we use is as accurate and equitable as possible.
+With our commitment to adhere to industry best practices, we strive to eliminate bias against minorities and ethnicities, contributing to the realization of true equal opportunity and a more human internet.

 Chat with a product expert